Kerbalism/Kerbalism/README.md

 Two packages are required :
 - **Kerbalism** is the core plugin, always required.
-- **KerbalismConfig** is the official configuration pack.\
-  It can be be replaced by other packs distributed elsewhere.
+- **KerbalismConfig** is the official configuration pack, but it can be be replaced by other packs distributed elsewhere.

 Optional :
 - **KerbalismEngineFailures** adds engine ignition counts, rated burn time and turn-on failures.
 Recommended by CKAN with official KerbalismConfig.
 Conflicts with TestFlight / RO / RP-1.